PanPython123/ebridge/README.md

 +-----------------------+----------------------------------------------------------------+----------+
 ```

 Besides, if you want to see detail, it will ask for your detial score if yur input `Y`.
-The method has been concealed in the as the inner method for `Score` class.
-You can also unwrapped with it to have a fun.
+The method ¡¡`__detail_analyze`  has been concealed in the as the inner method for `Score` class.
+You can also unwrap with it to have a fun.
 The detail score is like this:
 ```txt
 Dear Somebody, These modules you did really terrible:
 ModuleCode              Assessments/Coursework       Type                YourScore